 When you think of eating avocados, most likely guacamole comes to mind.
 Although the avocado is native to South Central Mexico, it is grown in many other areas of the world and used in a diversity of recipes internationally.
 And it’s healthy!
 You could say that the avocado has reached super-food status.
-It’s rich in B vitamins, and has vitamin K, C, E, potassium, and good fat: mostly oleic acid which is monounsaturated and beneficial.
+It’s rich in B vitamins and has vitamins K, C, and E, as well as potassium and good fat: mostly oleic acid, which is monounsaturated and beneficial.

 Substitute Healthy Avocado in Place of Other Fats in Your Recipes